1

 Since each bubble represents a separate universe, Guth’s model

-should also be classified as a multi-verse. |
+should also be classified as a multiverse. |

-| Inflation (Bubbles) models |
+Inflation (Bubbles) models |

 Andreï Linde,